colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-13-20-38-961934-what-is-yom-kippur-and-why-is-it-important.md

 ---
 layout: post
-title: ""What is Yom Kippur and why is it important?""
+title: "What is Yom Kippur and why is it important?"
 description: " "
 date: 2023-09-20
 tags: [Judaism, YomKippur]